 Let’s focus on the portion that legally goes toward tourism promo and facilities.
 In Bend, our tourism-related facilities aren’t just brick and mortar buildings, but the outdoor recreation we all love.
 Recognizing a chance to protect and enhance Bend’s wild places, Visit Bend worked with organizations ranging from the Forest Service to the Oregon Restaurant & Lodging Association to the City of Bend to Bend Park & Recreation District to the Bureau of Land Management to create the Bend Sustainability Fund.
-The BSF kicked off its inaugural year in June 2021 with $500,000 to distribute between projects.
+The BSF is proud to kick off its second year in 2022 with $1,000,000 to distribute between projects.

 Who came up with the projects?

 Community members and Bend lovers like you are behind these projects!
-From July 1-July 30, 2021, the Bend Sustainability Fund accepted applications from groups and individuals with shovel-ready projects that protect, steward, or create sustainable recreational resources.
+From July 1 – July 30, 2022, the Bend Sustainability Fund accepted applications from groups and individuals with shovel-ready projects that protect, steward, or create sustainable recreational resources.
 Once the application period closed July 30, the BSF Advisory Council narrowed the proposals to a field of finalists that will each receive some level of funding.
 Now comes the fun part –– your chance to let us know which ones are most important to you.

 How many projects are there?

-There are eight finalists in total, and proposed projects range from trailhead improvements to bike parks to creek restoration.
+There are nine finalists in total, and proposed projects range from trail signage improvements to bike parks to riverbend access restoration.